PsychNeuro/ed1/book/glossary.md

 are those employing random assignment of +participants to conditions to attempt to avoid the +third-variable-problem.

 ## F

+#### feedforward
+is a pattern of neural connectivity or flow of information going in the "forward" direction, +bottom-up direction in the +hierarchy of brain areas.
+Compare with +bidirectional, where information can flow both bottom-up and +top-down, as happens in the +neocortex.

 #### fixation
 refers to maintaining the eyes in one place while processing the information at that location.
 It lasts about 200 +milliseconds before the next [saccade](#saccades).